Added protection against catastrophic lawsuits

 Both Umbrella and Excess Liability Policies May Provide Narrower Coverage Than Underlying Policies

 In the context of sports and recreation organizations, it’s common for Umbrella and Excess policies to have exclusions that are not found on the underlying General Liability policy.
-The most common examples of such exclusions include Non-owned and Hired Auto Liability (if endorsed onto General Liability) and Sex Abuse and Molestation.
+The most common examples of such exclusions include Non-owned and Hired Auto Liability (if endorsed onto General Liability), Sex Abuse and Molestation and Brain Injury/Concussion.
 However, the Umbrella or Excess Liability carrier may provide a buy-back for these common exclusions.

 Limits and Pricing